ben-marino/sociallyfed-ai-workflow/README.md

 Building such a complex AI-integrated application requires sophisticated development practices.
 This repository documents a multi-AI orchestration workflow that has enabled a solo developer to achieve team-level productivity while maintaining 80%+ test coverage and production-ready code quality.

-The workflow orchestrates three AI assistants across two machines (Windows for planning, Ubuntu for development), maintaining persistent context through automated synchronization.
+The workflow orchestrates three AI assistants across two machines (Windows for planning, Ubuntu for development), maintaining persistent context through automated synchronisation.
 This meta-approach - using AI to build an AI-powered product - demonstrates the future of software development where AI augments rather than replaces human developers.

 ## The Application: SociallyFed